-3.2 Types of policy questions in the health sector
+Types of policy questions

-Questions in public health policy can be related to one or more of the following:

-- A risk factor, disease or condition - The programmes, services or drugs currently being used to address a risk factor, disease or condition - The current health system arrangements within which programmes, services and drugs are provided - The current degree of implementation of an agreed upon course of action (e.g. a policy or guideline)

-Evidence can be helpful in answering these questions by:

-- Explaining the need for certain decisions or impetus for action; - Showing the reasons for choosing one of many competing arguments; - Increasing confidence in decisions that are eventually made; and - Helping build consensus
+- 4.4 Questions in public health policy can be related to one or more of the following: - A risk factor, disease or condition - The programmes, services or drugs currently being used to address a risk factor, disease or condition - The current health system arrangements within which programmes, services and drugs are provided - The current degree of implementation of an agreed upon course of action (e.g. a policy or guideline) - 4.5 Evidence can be helpful in answering these questions by: - Explaining the need for certain decisions or impetus for action - Showing the reasons for choosing one of many competing arguments - Increasing confidence in decisions that are eventually made - Helping to build consensus

-3.3 Steps in defining a policy question
+Steps in defining a policy question

-The first place to start in defining your policy question is to be very clear on the policy issue that you or the Ministry would to like to tackle.
-Refer to section 5.2.1 of the Guide to Executive Decision Making Processes for more details on sources of policy issues.
-Being clear on the policy issue calls for a good understanding of where the issue lies in the policy-making process/cycle, i.e.:

-- Is the issue on the political agenda or do you need evidence to put the issue on the agenda (i.e. agenda-setting stage)? - If the issue is already on the political agenda, do you need evidence on the possible policy options for tackling the issue (i.e. policy formulation stage)? - If there is already a policy for tackling the issue, but it is not being implemented or the implementation is ineffective, do you need evidence on the more effective ways for implementing the policy or do you need evidence to convince Treasury to allocate resources or increase resource allocations needed for effective implementation? (i.e. policy implementation stage) - If the policy on the issue has already been implemented, do you need evidence to know how well the implementation tackled the issue, what worked and what did not in order to revise the policy or put in place a new policy in addressing the issue (i.e. policy evaluation stage)?

-Being very clear on where your issue lies in the policy-making process is critical as it determines the way you formulate your policy question.
-It also determines the nature and type of evidence that you look for because evidence is incorporated into policy-making at each of these different points, and the specific stage involved will affect how the question is formulated, and therefore, also point toward different types of evidence needed.
-Table 5 details the different policy stages and the types of policy questions that can be asked at the different stages and the types of evidence that you will be looking for.

-It is important to note that your policy question will likely just be in one of these stages, i.e. you are unlikely to have a policy question that focuses on an issue that lies in all the four stages of the policy-making process.
+- 4.6 The first place to start in defining a policy question is to be clear on the issue that the MoH would like to tackle.
+This calls for a good understanding of where the issue lies in the policy-making process/cycle.
+For instance: - Is the issue on the political agenda or does one need evidence to propel the issue onto the political agenda (i.e. agenda-setting stage)? - If the issue is already on the political agenda, does one need evidence to demonstrate how the issue can be tackled (i.e. policy formulation stage)? - If there is already a policy to tackle the issue but it is not being implemented or the implementation is ineffective, does one need evidence on the more effective ways of implementing the policy or does one need evidence to convince Treasury to allocate resources or increase resource allocation for effective implementation? (i.e. policy implementation stage) - If the policy on the issue has already been implemented, does one need evidence to determine how well the implementation of the policy tackled the issue, what worked and what did not in order to revise the policy or put in place a new policy to effectively address the issue (i.e. policy evaluation stage)? - 4.7 Being clear on where the issue lies in the policy-making process is critical as it helps to determine the way one poses the policy question.
+It also helps define the nature and type of evidence that one looks for.
+This is because evidence is incorporated into policy-making at each of these different points, and the specific stage involved will determine how the question is formulated, and therefore, also point toward different types of evidence needs.
+Table 7 details the different policy stages and the types of policy questions that can be asked as well as the types of evidence needed at these different stages. - 4.8 It is important to note that the policy question will likely be in only one of these stages, i.e. it is unlikely that one will have a policy question that focuses on an issue that lies in all the four stages of the policy-making process.